Alder: Uses

 The catkins of some alder species have a degree of edibility, and may be rich in protein.
 Reported to have a bitter and unpleasant taste, they are more useful for survival purposes.
 The wood of certain alder species is often used to smoke various food items such as coffee, salmon, and other seafood.

+Alder is notably stable when immersed, and has been used for millennia as a material for pilings for piers and wharves.
 Most of the pilings that form the foundation of Venice were made from alder trees.

 Alder bark contains the anti-inflammatory salicin, which is metabolized into salicylic acid in the body.
 Some Native American cultures use red alder bark (Alnus rubra) to treat poison oak, insect bites, and skin irritations.
 Blackfeet Indians have traditionally used an infusion made from the bark of red alder to treat lymphatic disorders and tuberculosis.
 Recent clinical studies have verified that red alder contains betulin and lupeol, compounds shown to be effective against a variety of tumors.

 The inner bark of the alder, as well as red osier dogwood, or chokecherry, is used by some Indigenous peoples of the Americas in smoking mixtures, known as kinnikinnick, to improve the taste of the bearberry leaf.

 Alder is illustrated in the coat of arms for the Austrian town of Grossarl.

 Electric guitars, most notably those manufactured by the Fender Musical Instruments Corporation, have been built with alder bodies since the 1950s.
 Alder is appreciated for its tone that is claimed to be tight and evenly balanced, especially when compared to mahogany, and has been adopted by many electric guitar manufacturers.
+It usually is finished in opaque lacquer (nitrocellulose, polyurethane, or polyester), as it does not have a prominent grain.

 As a hardwood, alder is used in making furniture, cabinets, and other woodworking products.
+In these applications, its aforementioned lack of prominent grain means that it is often veneered, either by stained light woods such as oak, ash, or figured maple, or by darker woods such as teak or walnut.

 Alder bark and wood (like oak and sweet chestnut) contain tannin and are traditionally used to tan leather.

 A red dye can also be extracted from the outer bark, and a yellow dye from the inner bark.